 Figure 4.12: Quadratic data with underfit, overfit, and ideal models

-In Figure 4.12 we can see that including fewer features, in this case a linear model of y with just two features, a slope, and the intercept, is clearly not a good representation of the data.
+In Figure 4.12 we can see that including too few features, in this case a linear model of y with just two features, a slope and intercept, is clearly not a good representation of the data.
 This is known as an underfit model.
 However, if we include too many features, that is, with many high-degree polynomial terms, such as x2, x3, x4,… x10, we can fit the training data almost perfectly.
 However, this is not necessarily a good thing.
-When we look at the results of this model in between the training data points, where new predictions may need to be made, we can see that the model is unstable and may not provide reliable predictions for data that was not in the training set.
-We can tell this just based on an intuitive understanding of the relationship between the features and the response variable, which we can get from examining the raw data.
+When we look at the results of the overfit model in between the training data points, where new predictions may need to be made, we can see that the model is unstable and may not provide reliable predictions for data that was not in the training set.
+We can tell this just based on an intuitive understanding of the relationship between the features and the response variable, which we can get from visualizing the data.

-Since we know that this data was generated by a second-degree (that is, quadratic) polynomial, we can easily find the ideal model by fitting a second-degree polynomial to the training data, as shown in Figure 4.12.
+The synthetic data for this example was generated by a second-degree (that is, quadratic) polynomial.
+Knowing this, we could easily find the ideal model by fitting a second-degree polynomial to the training data, as shown in Figure 4.12.
 In general, however, we won't know what the ideal model formulation is ahead of time.
 For this reason, we need to compare training and testing scores to assess whether a model may be overfitting or underfitting.

-In some cases, it may be desirable to introduce some bias into the model training process, especially if this decreases overfitting and increases the performance of new, unseen data.
+In some cases, it may be desirable to introduce some bias into the model training process, especially if this decreases overfitting and increases model performance on new, unseen data.
 In this way, it may be possible to leverage the bias-variance trade-off to improve a model.
 We can use regularization methods to accomplish this.
 Additionally, we may also be able to use these methods for variable selection as part of the modeling process.
 Using a predictive model to select variables is an alternative to the univariate feature selection methods that we've already explored.
 We begin to experiment with these concepts in the following exercise.

 Exercise 17: Generating and Modeling Synthetic Classification Data

 In this exercise, we'll observe overfitting in practice by using a synthetic dataset.
 Consider yourself in the situation of having been given a binary classification dataset with many candidate features (200), where you don't have time to look through all of them individually.
 It's possible that some of these features are highly correlated or related in some other way.
-However, with these many variables, it can be difficult to effectively explore all of them.
+However, with this many variables, it can be difficult to effectively explore all of them.
 Additionally, the dataset has relatively few samples: only 1,000.
 We are going to generate this challenging dataset by using a feature of scikit-learn that allows you to create synthetic datasets for making conceptual explorations such as this.
 Perform the following steps to complete the exercise:

 Note